-The Basics of Structured Cabling
+The Basics of Structured Cabling Explained: An Expert Guide

 In the modern world, where everything we need immediately appears at our fingertips, it can be easy to forget that our technology relies on physical systems.
-Although the term “the cloud” can make it seem like our information lives in the atmosphere, everything on the Internet is stored on physical servers.
-Those servers — and all technical networks and systems — need to be supported with proper design, setup, and maintenance to run efficiently and securely.
+Although the term “the cloud” can make it seem like our information lives in the atmosphere, everything on the internet is stored on physical servers.
+Those servers and all technical networks and systems need to be supported with proper design, setup, and maintenance to run efficiently and securely.

 If you’re ready to get started on structured cabling solutions for your business in Tempe, Phoenix, Tucson, or the surrounding areas of Arizona, contact Corporate Technology Solutions today!

-What is Structured Cabling & Why is it Important?
+What Is Structured Cabling & Why Is It Important?

 Structured cabling is a streamlined approach to telecommunications infrastructure for a building or campus.
 It simplifies and organizes a company’s digital infrastructure, avoiding the need for a lot of cables and making room for future growth.

-What Came before Structured Cabling?
+What Came Before Structured Cabling?

 In the past, all cables in a building’s digital infrastructure were “point-to-point,” meaning that there was a cable running from every single piece of hardware all the way to what it needed to be connected to.
 Such a system is inefficient, disorganized, and difficult to modify as companies grow and add or change technology.